P=W conjectures for character varieties with symplectic resolution: Introduction

-In this paper we focus our attention on Dolbeault and Betti moduli spaces which admit a \textbf{symplectic resolution}, i.e.\ resolutions where a holomorphic symplectic form on the smooth locus of each moduli space extends to a symplectic form on the whole of the resolution.
+Alternatively, we may also opt for a desingularization of $\MDolG$, and continue to work with singular cohomology.
+We show that a P=W conjecture for \textbf{symplectic resolution} does hold, i.e.\ for resolutions where a holomorphic symplectic form on the smooth locus of each moduli space extends to a symplectic form on the whole of the resolution.